DimensionDataResearch/terraform-provider-ddcloud/docs/datasource_types/networkdomain.md

 // Existing network domain (not managed by Terraform) data "ddcloud_networkdomain" "my-domain" {
     name                    = "terraform-test-domain"
-    datacenter              = "AU9" # The ID of the data centre in which to create your network domain.
+    datacenter              = "AU9" # The ID of the data centre in which the network domain exists.
 }

-// New VLAN in existing network domain resource "ddcloud_vlan" {
+// New VLAN in existing network domain resource "ddcloud_vlan" "my-vlan" {
 	// Other properties

 	networkdomain           = "${data.ddcloud_networkdomain.my-domain.id}"